What is Considered Alcoholism versus Casual Drinking?

 - Prioritizing drinking alcohol over other life responsibilities including school, work, and families and friends.

-Alcoholism can have significant impacts within a person’s physical and psychological health.
+Alcoholism can have significant impacts on a person’s physical and psychological health.
 Dangers associated with alcoholism are

-- Effects on your brain – Alcohol will change the pathways within your brain causing significant changes within your mental health or co occurring disorder, thought processes, and cognitive functioning.
+- Effects on your brain – Alcohol will change the pathways within your brain causing significant changes in your mental health or co-occurring disorder, thought processes, and cognitive functioning.

 - Significant heart damage, risk of heart disease, and rise in cholesterol levels